upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 ## New opt-in feature

-`Trainer Class Assignment / Sprite Sync` is implemented as a separate opt-in path that follows the Trainer Class Names randomization, currently exposed through the settings-profile overlay:
+`Trainer Class Assignment / Sprite Sync` is implemented as a separate opt-in path that follows the Trainer Class Names randomization.
+It is currently exposed through the settings-profile overlay, not through a visible GUI checkbox:

 - `MODE-TRAINER-CLASS-SPRITE-SYNC`

 The setting is serialized as `Settings.randomizeTrainerClassSprites`.
 It is off by default and disabled by `Settings.tweakForRom()` when a ROM handler does not support Gen 3 trainer class/sprite row serialization.

+The inspected GUI has visible controls for `Randomize Trainer Names` and `Randomize Trainer Class Names`, but it does not bind any checkbox or dialog control to `Settings.randomizeTrainerClassSprites`.
+Loading an RNQS/profile with the serialized bit can still activate the setting; selecting only the GUI class name/name checkboxes keeps Sprite Sync off.

 `Randomize Trainer Names` remains separate and changes only trainer personal names.
 It does not provide class ID or sprite mappings.